Adithya-007/Resume/README.md

 # Resume
-Clone the file and open resumeonDWedit5 file in the browser.
+Please clone the file and open resumeonDWedit5 file in the browser.